 1. The East side of the river Esk

 Make your way to the river and cross over the swing bridge where The Dolphin is situated.
 Turn right after The Dolphin and walk round the lane.
 On the lane is The Green Dragon micro pub.
+Just along is the new Quirky Den micropub.
 Continue round to the main road and, staying on the river, side the next building along is The Fleece.
 Continue walking away from the town to reach The Middle Earth Tavern across the road.Now return to the town reaching The Endeavour before the road curves over the bridge.

 Leaving here walk straight ahead into the cobbled street.
 On the right hand side find The White Horse & Griffin followed by The Black Horse.
 Continue up to the end of the street where The Board Inn and The Duke of York are side by side.
-Returning down the road turn left at the Market Square clock tower (just before The Black Horse) and the Abbey Wharf is in front of you.
+Going back down Church St there is a steep narrow alley running to the shore just as the road widens out.
+Down this is The Whitby Friendship Rowing Club.
+Continuing down the road turn left at the Market Square clock tower (just before The Black Horse) and the Abbey Wharf is in front of you.